Owl-s-Modpacks/Truly-Optimized/README.md

 - Major versions will be y.x.x
 - Versions with bugfixes, new mods, config changes, etc will be x.y.x
 - Extremely minor changes will be x.x.y

+**This is for Wiki and information related things.
+No versions will be uploaded here.**